 - Combine similar but not exactly the same data (ex.
 Google Ads Conversions + Google Ads Purchases)

-First, it is important to note that this feature is only available for compatible KPIs.
-This means that, to be mergeable, the widgets must contain similar metrics (ex.
-Google Ads “Cost” and Facebook Ads “Amount Spent”; Facebook “Fans” and Instagram “Followers”, etc.).
+First, it is important to note that this feature is only available for compatible graph types and KPIs.
+This means that the widgets must have the same graph type (ex. historic with historic) and contain similar metrics (ex.
+Google Ads “Cost” and Facebook Ads “Amount Spent”; Facebook “Fans” and Instagram “Followers”, etc.)

-- Select the right KPI you want to merge this widget with and click on “Save” to apply your changes.
+- Select the right KPI you want to merge together and click on “Save”.

-- This will result on only one widget out of the two you selected.
+- This will result in only one widget out of the two you selected.

 - If you want to merge more than two widgets, this is possible.
 You simply need to merge two widgets once at a time.
-So if you want to merge four widgets, you will need to make three actions.
+So if you want to merge four widgets, you will need to do this in three actions.
 Also, if you have to merge multiple widgets, on the subsequent merges, you have to ensure that you always start from the "un-merged" widget.

-- In order to be merged, the widgets need to use the same graph type (i.e. Simple number, Historic, List, etc.).
+- In order to be merged, the widgets need to use the same graph type (ex: historic & historic or simple number & simple number)

 - A merge cannot be undone.
-If you want to keep the original widgets while merging, you will need to create two identical widgets to keep one of them, and merge the second one.
+If you want to keep the original widgets while merging, you will need to duplicate your unmerged widgets to keep one of them and merge the second one.

 - Custom calculations and formulas are not available in DashThis yet.